Southern Alberta Timeline

-Whiskey traders and some wolf hunters from Fort Benton scattered an Assiniboine camp of 50 lodges, killing at least 20 men, women, and children beside what is now called Battle Creek.
+Whiskey traders and some wolf hunters from Fort Benton scattered a Nakota (Assiniboine) camp of 50 lodges, killing at least 20 men, women, and children beside what is now called Battle Creek.
 The event was a catalyst for the formation of the North West Mounted Police (NWMP).

 Morleyville Mission Established

-The settlement in the Morley area begins with the arrival of the Methodist missionary John Chantler McDougall and his wife, Elizabeth, in November 1873 to establish a missionary outpost in the Bow Valley for outreach to the Nakoda (Stoney) and Siksika (Blackfoot) First Nations.
+The settlement in the Mînî Thnî (formerly Morley) area begins with the arrival of the Methodist missionary John Chantler McDougall and his wife, Elizabeth, in November 1873 to establish a missionary outpost in the Bow Valley for outreach to the Nakota (Stoney) and Siksika (Blackfoot) First Nations.